xyfir/ptorx/docs/help.md

 A request key is used to prevent your account's information from needing to be shared with the domain owner.

 **Warning!** Using another user's domain can be risky!
-If they decide to remove their domain from Ptorx, or don't renew its registration before it expires, you will lose access to any proxy emails you have created with that domain.
+If they decide to remove their domain from Ptorx, or don't renew its registration before it expires, you will lose access to any aliases you have created with that domain.
 They could _also_ move their domain away from Ptorx which could potentially allow them to view your incoming mail!

 ## Deleting a Domain

-Deleting a domain from your account if you are the domain's creator will result in all users of your domain, including you, losing any proxy emails they have created with your domain.
+Deleting a domain from your account if you are the domain's creator will result in all users of your domain, including you, losing any alias emails they have created with your domain.
 Your domain will be completely removed from Ptorx.
 You will be able to add your domain back to Ptorx in the future should you wish.

-Deleting a user from your domain if you are the domain's creator will result in all of the user's proxy emails linked to your domain being deleted.
+Deleting a user from your domain if you are the domain's creator will result in all of the user's aliases linked to your domain being deleted.
 The user will not be able to access your domain again without you authorizing their new request key.

 Users of a domain must contact the domain's owner and request their account be removed as a user of the domain.